fbpx

 Choose a palette KNIFE: plastic set or single metal.
 You need a trowel shaped one.
 Metal ones are more flexible and easier to use.

 CANVAS: I recommend no smaller than an 11 x 14 canvas board.
 But you may choose a larger size or stretched canvas.
-I suggest using a flat, canvas panel and using masking tape to tape it to a slightly larger piece of sturdy cardboard.
+For home use, I suggest using a flat, canvas panel and using masking tape to tape it to a slightly larger piece of sturdy cardboard.
 This will allow you to keep paint off your easel (or table) and to easily carry your painting.
-Canvases are available locally or you can browse the selections at Jerry’s Artarama when you look at my list.

 EASEL: Any that will hold your canvas at the correct height will work.
 Online students will need to arrange a camera to show your canvas to me during the lesson.
 You may also use your phone or other camera to show me your work.
 Your canvas should not be flat on a table.

-BRUSHES: I like the synthetic hog brushes found at Hobby Lobby.
-Their Master’s Touch line is durable and a good value.
-However, any synthetic hog will do.
+BRUSHES: I like synthetic hog brushes.
+Any synthetic hog will do.
 Please don’t bring sable or real hog bristle brushes.
 Sable is too soft, and the real hog will shed bristles.
 Flats or brights are the best for our purposes.
 Filberts are a nice addition for fine lines and softer edges.
-I recommend Hobby Lobby Master’s Touch “flats” #5, and #8, and “Brights” #4, #10, #12, and #16.
+I recommend “flats” #5, and #8, and “Brights” #4, #10, #12, and #16.
 Be sure to choose brushes rated for oil paints.

 I use a glass jar to store my clean brushes upright and a metal can to hold the dirty brushes upright.
 I fill my clean brush jar with rice, sand, or beans to hold the brushes apart from each other.
 It makes it easier to choose your brush when you start to accumulate a lot of them!